 Definition

-Contextual inquiry is a research method that involves observing and interviewing individuals in their natural work environment to gain a deep understanding of their tasks, goals, and challenges.
+Contextual and appreciative inquiry are research methods that involve observing and interviewing individuals in their natural work environment to gain a deep understanding of their tasks, goals, and challenges.

-It focuses on capturing the context in which work is performed, including the physical environment, tools used, social interactions, and organizational culture.
+It focuses on capturing the context of teamwork, including the physical environment, tools used, social interactions, and organizational culture.

-Behavioral observation, on the other hand, involves systematically observing and documenting the actions, behaviors, and interactions of individuals within a workplace setting.
+Behavioral observation and interviews, on the other hand, involves systematically observing and documenting the actions, behaviors, and interactions of individuals within a workplace setting.

 Origins